GeertvanGeest/cluster-docs/docs/HPC_tutorial/SSH_tutorial.md

 ### 2. Generate user keys pair

 **Exercise 2A:** use `ssh-keygen` command to generate a key and encrypt the private key with a passphrase

+!!! warning
+    Below should be executed on your local computer

 ```
 $ ssh-keygen